 - A credit card payment method will have a

 CreditCardDetailsobject that includes an expiration date

 - A PayPal account payment method will have a

 - A Venmo account payment method will have a

 ...among many other details.

-See also How to Charge a Payment Method and How to Vault a Payment Method, for actions you can take with payment methods, and How to Collect Payment Information, for a guide on creating payment methods directly from customer input with the Braintree client SDKs.
+See also Creating Transactions and How to Vault a Payment Method, for actions you can take with payment methods, and How to Collect Payment Information, for a guide on creating payment methods directly from customer input with the Braintree client SDKs.

 Your Vault is where we securely store your customers' payment data long-term, allowing you to charge repeat customers without making them re-enter their payment information.
 When you first collect payment information from a customer and send it to Braintree, you receive back a single-use payment method (if you're using our client SDK, the "nonce" string returned is its ID).
 Single-use payment methods expire 3 hours after being created or after they are used once.

 If you have returning customers, subscriptions, or any other use case that requires you to make multiple charges on a single